cloudevents/spec/http-transport-binding.md

 with [RFC7230, sections 3, 3.2, 3.2.6][rfc7230-section-3].
 The rules for
 encoding of the percent character ('%') apply as defined in [RFC 3986 Section 2.4.][rfc3986-section-2-4].

-[JSON values][json-value] for well-known context attributes as defined by the [CloudEvents specification][ce] or [CloudEvents Extensions][extensions] MAY omit the surrounding single or double quote.
-All values are assumed to be a string unless well-known.

 #### 3.1.4 Examples